Fire sticks, or feather sticks as they are also called, are a great survival tool when you’re out in the wilderness.

 In a survival situation, you want to be able to make not only a quick-starting fire, but a sustainable one to keep you warm throughout the night.
-Both frostbite and hypothermia can set in far more rapidly that many folks think.
+Both frostbite and hypothermia can set in far more rapidly than many folks think.

-It is the body of the fire stick and not the feathers attached to it that create the fuel for a flame.
+It is the body of the stick and not the feathers attached to it that create the fuel for a flame.
 The more fine the stick, the quicker an ignition point it will prompt.

 The feather-like shavings on the stick should be both fine and long.
 You want to create as dense a grouping of feathers as possible to help grow the flame you will be starting.

-Simply tossing a bunch of shavings or fire starter into a sparked flame will not help to ignite and sustain it as well as the fire stick can.
+Simply tossing a bunch of shavings or fire starter into a sparked flame will not help to ignite and sustain it as well as the feather stick can.
 Such shavings or fire starters can pile up or blow away to some degree, if you are attempting to get flames going in damp or wining conditions.

-Because the shavings or curled feathers on the fire stick are still attached, they are elevated from the ground and far less prone to become damp or outright wet due to snow or rain.
+Because the shavings or curled feathers on the feather stick are still attached, they are elevated from the ground and far less prone to become damp or outright wet due to snow or rain.